ye-hbone-myat/matomo-docker/README.md

 1. Go to **System>General Setting**
 2. Select **No** and **save**.

 Now, cronjob should be working!
+Thanks!